Array (ARRY)

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-In Q3, Array reported adjusted EPS of $0.30, up from $0.17 in the same quarter last year.
-This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Array’s full-year EPS of $0.84 to shrink by 5.5%.
+In Q4, Array reported adjusted EPS of $0.01, down from $0.16 in the same quarter last year.
+Despite falling year on year, this print easily cleared analysts’ estimates.
+Over the next 12 months, Wall Street expects Array’s full-year EPS of $0.69 to grow 27.5%.

 9. Cash Is King